puneet21rathi/SudokuSolver/README.md

 # Sudoku Solver

 Welcome to my Sudoku solver project!
 This web-based Sudoku solver is designed to help you tackle Sudoku puzzles effortlessly.
-With the power of data structures, HTML, CSS, and JavaScript, you can now solve Sudoku puzzles with ease.
+With the power of data structures, HTML, CSS, and JavaScript, you can now solve Sudoku puzzle easily.

 ## Table of Contents